How to propagate houseplants

 - Carefully split the root ball into half or quarters, making sure that each section has a healthy chunk of roots and a healthy bunch of foliage.
 If the root ball is really tight and you can’t break it apart with your hands, you might need to cut or saw through it.
 Don’t worry, your plant can handle it.

 - Pot each section into a nursery pot with fresh soil.
 Make sure it’s quite a snug fit and that you pot up to the previous soil level, so that no roots are exposed.
 Gently firm the soil in around the root ball and tap the pot a few times to make sure the soil has settled.

 - Your new plants may sulk for a few days but once they’ve found their feet (started to grow new roots into the fresh soil), they will perk up.

 How to propagate offsets

 With this kind of propagation the plant does most of the work for you.
 Offsets are also known as pups.
-They’re miniature versions of the plant you’ll see growing from things like aloe vera, snake plants or spider plants.
-They may appear in the soil next to a ‘mother’ plant or hang off the mother plant on a long stem.
+They’re miniature versions of the main ‘mother’ plant and you’ll see them growing in the soil next to her, or hanging off of her on a long stem.

 How to propagate succulents